phuocdon25/react-sigma-chatbox/README.md

 };

 const handleSimpleAi = async (userInput: string) => {
-  // If renderMarkdown is true, this will show "Hello" in bold return "Hello!
+  return "Hello!
 I am your **AI assistant**.
 How can I help you today?";
 };